• Blog

 Still, SD is technically good enough to get by.

-Netflix’s cheapest subscription maxes out at 480p, for instance, and it’s apparently watchable enough.
-480i is still the standard resolution for DVDs as well.
-And if you’re live streaming over cell data, then SD may be the better choice, too, as HD can consume up to 4x more data.
+480i is still the standard resolution for DVDsl.
+And if you’re live streaming over cell data, then SD may be the better choice, too, as HD can consume nearly 4x more data.
+Generally speaking, though, if you’re really asking which is better — SD vs. HD — the answer is HD all the way.

 What are the other types of HD?